OctopusDeploy/blog/blog/2021-10/rolling-back-k8s/index.md

 ![](octopus-run-condition.png)

 ### Block Release Progression
 The ability to block a release from progressing has been in the Octopus Deploy product for quite some time.
 However, this has to be done manually or with an API call.
-The Octopus Solutions team developed the [Block Release Progression](https://library.octopus.com/step-templates/78a182b3-5369-4e13-9292-b7f991295ad1/actiontemplate-block-release-progression) step template to block the specified release from progressing.
+The Octopus Solutions team developed the [Block Release Progression](https://library.octopus.com/step-templates/78a182b3-5369-4e13-9292-b7f991295ad1/actiontemplate-block-release-progression) step template to block the specified release from progressing within a deployment process.

 To ensure that this step doesn't run during a deployment, you'll want to add the following variable run condition